smonolo/youroad/README.md

 #### General

 The project uses NPM (v.10.8.1) and Node.js (v.20.11.0).
-Code is hosted on GitHub on a private repository that can be accessed upon request.
-The repository could eventually be made public if needed.
+Code is hosted on GitHub, and demo processes are deployed on Vercel and on a private Oracle Cloud VM.

 ### Technical Implementation